Two arrested after brazen heist at Fifth Avenue jewelry store

 The thieves smashed a glass display case to grab the watches, police said.

-Timepieces at Cartier, one of the most exclusive jewelers in the world, range from $2,500 to more than $60,000, according to the store's website.
+Police said they did not have an exact value for the watches, but timepieces at Cartier, one of the most exclusive jewelers in the world, range from $2,500 to over $60,000, according to the store's website.

-Two men, Allen Williams, 35, and Roberto Grant, 33, both of Brooklyn, were in custody on Friday and charged with robbery, said New York Police Department spokeswoman Karen Anderson.
+Two men, both in their 30s and living in the city's borough of Brooklyn, were in custody on Friday and charged with robbery, according to New York Police Department spokeswoman Karen Anderson.

 Police were still seeking three other suspects and reviewing surveillance video from the store.